A Capacity-Based Rationale for Multi-Head Attention: Introduction

 \section{Introduction}

-The transformer architecture, and its self-attention mechanism in particular, has revolutionized fields from natural language processing to computer vision \cite{vaswani2017attention}.
-At its core, self-attention computes a similarity-weighted pattern of pairwise relationships among items in a context: queries match keys; the resulting scores route information via values~\cite{santoro2017relation,lee2019settransformer,zaheer2017deepsets,velickovic2018graph,dwivedi2020generalization,tsai2019transformerdissection}.
+At the core of the Transformer architecture is self-attention, a mechanism that computes a similarity-weighted pattern of pairwise relationships among items in a context: queries match keys; the resulting scores route information via values~\cite{vaswani2017attention,santoro2017relation}.
 We ask a basic question: for a fixed self-attention mechanism size, how many target relationships can a single attention layer represent and reliably recover?
 We call this the layer's \emph{capacity}.
-Capacity is a foundational property for several reasons. (i) It imposes a hard ceiling on relational computation: beyond a threshold, no training procedure or dataset can make a layer uniformly recover all relations, much like rank bounds in linear models. (ii) It complements mechanistic work that isolates specific attention circuits in trained transformers \cite{clark2019what, vig2019analyzing, olsson2022induction, olah2025attentionqk}, by asking how many independent circuits can coexist. (iii) It provides an actionable resource scaling law, by describing how relationship capacity grows with increasing attention mechanism budget.
+Capacity is foundational for several reasons. (i) It imposes a hard ceiling on relational computation: beyond a threshold, no training procedure or dataset can make a layer recover all relations, much like rank bounds in linear models. (ii) It complements mechanistic work that isolates specific attention circuits in trained transformers \cite{clark2019what, vig2019analyzing, olsson2022induction, olah2025attentionqk}, by asking how many independent circuits can coexist and quantifying the interference that limits their coexistence-recently termed the 'Semantic Stability Gap' \cite{beton2026mind}. (iii) It provides an actionable resource scaling law, describing how relationship capacity grows with increasing attention budget.

 We also demonstrate that capacity impacts when increasing the number of heads is useful.
-Multiple heads are often conceived as a way for a source concept to attend to multiple different targets \cite{vaswani2017attention}, but looking at self-attention through the lens of capacity demonstrates that multiple heads are beneficial even in the simple case where each concept attends to only a single target.
+Multiple heads are often conceived as a way for a source concept to attend to multiple different targets \cite{vaswani2017attention}, but looking at self-attention through the lens of capacity shows that multiple heads are beneficial even in the simple case where each concept attends to only a single target.
 Specifically, when compressed embeddings are used, many relations must be stored in overlapping subspaces; distributing the self-attention budget across many small heads reduces interference and increases the number of relations that can be cleanly separated—consistent with both pruning/specialization studies and expressivity results for attention \cite{voita2019analyzing, michel2019sixteen, cordonnier2020relationship}.

 One might hope to answer capacity empirically by probing large trained models.
 In practice, this is ill‑posed.
 Modern transformers superpose many relationships in shared subspaces; heads are polyfunctional and context‑dependent, so the number of “active” relations is not directly observable.
 Moreover, attention weights need not align with causal importance \cite{jain2019attention}, and even sophisticated circuit‑tracing pipelines currently miss parts of the QK computation that determine \emph{where} a head attends \cite{olah2025attentionqk}.
 Beyond these methodological issues, superposition makes enumeration intrinsically hard: models can store more features than basis directions, packing multiple concepts into overlapping subspaces \cite{elhage2022superposition, bricken2023monosemanticity}.
 As a result, interpretability work thus far has not revealed how many relationships can be supported by a fixed attention budget.